 Line 9 - The credit for additions to the building's qualified basis is determined using two-thirds of the credit percentage allowable for the building's original qualified basis.
-Therefore, one-third of the credit percentage (expressed as a decimal carried out to at least four places) on line 5 is not allowed.
+Therefore, one-third of the credit percentage (expressed as a decimal rounded to the fourth decimal place) on line 5 is not allowed.
 Enter on line 9 one-third of the amount shown on line 5.
-This amount must be reported on line 9 as a decimal carried out to at least four places (for example, if the credit percentage entered on line 5 is .0912, one-third of that percentage would be expressed as .0304).
+This amount must be reported on line 9 as a decimal rounded to the fourth decimal place (for example, if the credit percentage entered on line 5 is 0.0912, one-third of that percentage would be expressed as 0.0304).
 See IRC section 42(f)(3).